ahmed-n-abdeltwab/blog/_posts/2025-05-30-indexing-duplicate-values.md

 2. **Project Code**: Now picture a "project code" column with 10 codes (code 0 to code 9).
 Each code repeats across rows.
 Indexing it might help if the codes are evenly spread and you’re searching for one code.
 3. **Combining Indexes**: Pairing a low-selectivity column (like gender) with another column can make the index more useful.

 > "If you’re indexing something with a lot of duplicates, really think about it hard.
-Test it!" – Hessien
+Test it!" – Hussein

 ## Conclusion